 Two-Ingredient English Muffins have changed the breakfast game in my home.
 They’re made with minimal ingredients, they cook on the stove which means I don’t have to wait around for the oven to heat up, and most importantly—they are absolutely heavenly.

 These versatile breakfast muffins can be used as the base of your favorite sandwich, coated in a layer of creamy nut butter or sweet jam, or topped with avocado slices for the ultimate avocado toast.
 The options are truly endless, so get creative and mix it up.

 If you’re ever bored and looking for something to do around the house, I highly recommend making several batches of two-ingredient dough (2ID) and storing them in the freezer.
 This is one of my favorite baking hacks because the dough lasts in the freezer for up to 6 months.

-That means that by dedicating an hour or two to preparing as much 2ID dough as you can, dishes like homemade pizza, bagels, breadsticks, and pretzels will be infinitely easier and quicker to make.
 For example, these English Muffins can be prepared in under 20 minutes if you prepare your dough ahead of time.
 Can you imagine?
 Homemade English muffins in under 20 minutes!
 Um, yes, please.